ptswarm/reFlutter/README.md

 <h2 align="center">reFlutter</h1>
 <p align="center"><img src="https://user-images.githubusercontent.com/87244850/135372439-822467e7-03db-4593-9063-09a2cec460c2.jpg" width="100%"/></p>

-A framework to help reverse engineer Flutter with the correct version of the engine, which is pre-compiled and modified to read and deserialize the snapshot.
-Added a patch for intercepting traffic in ```socket.cc```, modified ```dart.cc``` to display classes, functions and some fields, as well as several changes for successful compilation.
-Manual modification of the Flutter source code is supported using a custom Dockerfile.
+This framework helps reverse engineer Flutter apps using patched version of libflutter.so which is aleady compiled and able to deserialize snapshot

+Key features:
+- `socket.cc` is patched for traffic monitoring and interception
+- `dart.cc` is modified to print classes, functions and some fields, it also contains minor changes for successfull compilation
+- if you would like to implement your own patches there is manual Flutter code change is supported using specially crafted `Dockerfile`
 ## Supported engines
 - Android: arm64, arm32;
 - IOS: arm64 (Unstable);